department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ### Can I get help paying for burial costs?

-If you're the spouse of record (the legally recognized spouse) or a designated (legally chosen) family member of a Veteran who died, you may be able to get financial help for burial and funeral costs.
-[Apply for burial allowances](/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/).
+If you're the spouse of record (the legally recognized spouse) or a designated (legally chosen) family member of a Veteran who died, you may be able to get financial help for burial and funeral costs. <br> [Apply for burial allowances](/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/).